FAIR data practices

 At Redivis:

-• Anyone can fork a project they have access to in order to continue an analysis.
+Anyone can a workflow they have access to in order to continue an analysis.